-CCA's person centered approach is an integral part of who we are as a leading health care organization.
-Senior Care Options (SCO) and One Care (OC) enrollees are the principal voices in the planning and management of their care.
-Interprofessional Care Teams (ICTs) compose our Members preferred professional support system, including CCA care partners, primary care providers, specialty providers, behavioral health providers, home- and community-based services providers, and Long-Term Services and Support (LTSS) coordinators.
+Commonw ealth Care Alliance (CCA's) person-centered approach is an integral part of whowe are as a leading health care organization.
+Our Senior Care Options (SCO) and One Care (OC) enrollees are the principal voices in the planning and management of their care.
+CCA's multi-disciplinary clinical care teams make up our members' preferred professional support system, including CCA care partners, primary care providers, specialty providers, behavioral health providers, home- and community-based services providers, and long-term services and support (LTSC and GSSC) coordinators.
 CCA identifies and engages enrollees in care management programs to enable them to overcome barriers that limit their ability to manage their own health and well-being.
-This is conducted in a manner consistent with each enrollee's personal and cultural values, predicated on Recovery and Wellness principals and with the goal of helping Members reach their self-defined level of optimal functioning.
+This is conducted in a manner consistent with each enrollee's personal and cultural values, predicated on recovery and wellness principles and with the goal of helping members reach their self-defined level of optimal functioning.

-Commonwealth Care Alliance is committed to full integration of Behavioral Health Services that includes our members self-directed components of a care team members as noted above.
-We hold our providers to the highest standard of care and expect that contracted Behavioral Health (BH) providers will work closely with our ICTs including CCA teams, PCPs and LTSS support coordinators as well as any specialty BH or other provider.
-Our network of outpatient and diversionary services providers is built to ensure that each member has access to a provider within a fifteen (15) mile, thirty (30) minute radius of their zip code.
+Commonw ealth Care Alliance is committed to full integration of behavioral health (BH) services that includes our members' self-directed components of care team members as noted above.
+We hold our providers to the highest standard of care and expect that contracted behavioral health providers will work closely with our CCA care teams, PCPs and LTSC and GSSC support coordinators as well as any specialty BH or other provider.
+Our network of outpatient and diversionary services providers is built to ensure that each member has access to a provider within a fifteen-mile (15-mile), thirty-minute (30-minute) radius of their zip code.

 Providers may provide services utilizing telehealth and are responsible for ensuring telehealth services are HIPAA compliant and follow MassHealth guidelines for the use of telehealth to deliver covered services.
-Accordingly, a full continuum of Behavioral Health services is available to all Commonwealth Care Alliance Members.
-Behavioral Health services fall into the categories described below, all of which are covered by Commonwealth Care Alliance and some of which are subject to prior authorization requirements.
+Accordingly, a full continuum of behavioral health services is available to all Commonw ealth Care Alliance Members.
+Behavioral health services fall into the categories described below, all of which are covered by Commonw ealth Care Alliance and some of which are subject to prior authorization requirements.

-Process Specifications:
+Behavioral Health Performance Specifications: